Bielectron vortices in two-dimensional Dirac semimetals

+The system of Eqs.~\eqref{eq02} can be reduced to a second order differential equation for $\phi_2$ only, which admits an analytical solution for the chosen interaction.
+This solution is square-integrable only at the Dirac point $(E = 0)$.
+The same is true for any potential decaying faster than the Coulomb potential, so from now on we consider zero-energy states only.
+Now, when $r \sim 0$, one finds the usual short-range behavior $\phi_2 \sim r^{|m|}$.
+Meanwhile the asymptotic behavior as $r \to \infty$ is given by the decay $\phi_2 \sim r^{|m|-2 \eta_m}$, where $\eta_m = (|m|+1+\sqrt{m^2+1} )/ 2$.
+Thus, we are motivated to seek a solution of Eqs.~\eqref{eq02} with the ansatz

-where $A$ is a normalization constant and $f(r)$ is a polynomial in $r$ that does not affect the short- and long-range behavior.
-Upon substituting Eq.~\eqref{eq12} into Eqs.~\eqref{eq02}, eliminating $\phi_{1, 4}(r)$, and changing the variable with $\xi=(r/d)^2$ we arrive at the following equation for $f(\xi)$
+where $f(r)$ is a polynomial in $r$ that does not affect the short- and long-range behavior.
+Upon substituting Eq.~\eqref{eq12} into Eqs.~\eqref{eq02}, eliminating $\phi_{1, 3}(r)$, and using the new variable $\xi=(r/d)^2$, we arrive at the following equation for $f(\xi)$:

 which is a form of the Gauss hypergeometric equation \cite{Gradshteyn}.
-Its solution regular at $\xi = 0$ is
+Its solution, regular at $\xi = 0$, is given by

-where we have terminated the power series to ensure decaying solutions.
-This leads to the following condition for bound bielectron pairs
+where we have terminated the power series in the Gauss hypergeometric function ${_2}F_1(a,b;c;x)$ to ensure decaying solutions at infinity.
+This termination leads to the following quantization condition for the formation of bound bielectron pairs